-Promethazine (promethazine HCl) Syrup should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Promethazine HCl Oral Solution should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-Promethazine HCl may be used alone or as an adjunct to narcotic analgesics during labor (see DOSAGE AND ADMINISTRATION).
-Limited data suggest that use of Promethazine during labor and delivery does not have an appreciable effect on the duration of labor or delivery and does not increase the risk of need for intervention in the newborn.
-The effect on later growth and development of the newborn is unknown.
-(See also Nonteratogenic Effects.)
+Promethazine HCl Oral Solution may be used alone or as an adjunct to narcotic analgesics during labor (see DOSAGE AND ADMINISTRATION).
+Limited data suggest that use of Promethazine HCl Oral Solution during labor and delivery does not have an appreciable effect on the duration of labor or delivery and does not increase the risk of need for intervention in the newborn.
+The effect on later growth and development of the newborn is unknown (see also Nonteratogenic Effects).

 It is not known whether promethazine HCl is excreted in human milk.
-Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from Promethazine Syrup, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from Promethazine HCl Oral Solution, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

-Promethazine Syrup should be used with caution in pediatric patients 2 years of age and older (see WARNINGS-Use in Pediatric Patients).
+Promethazine HCl Oral Solution should be used with caution in pediatric patients 2 years of age and older (see WARNINGS-Use in Pediatric Patients).

-Sedating drugs may cause confusion and over-sedation in the elderly; elderly patients generally should be started on low doses of Promethazine Syrup and observed closely.
+Sedating drugs may cause confusion and over-sedation in the elderly; elderly patients generally should be started on low doses of Promethazine HCl Oral Solution and observed closely.